-WILLIAM A. MCINTOSH, 58, a Director since 1996, is a financial services consultant.
-Mr. McIntosh was an executive committee member and a managing director at Salomon Brothers Inc, an investment banking firm, when he retired in 1995 after 35 years of service.
+William A. McIntosh, age 58, is a financial services consultant.
+Mr. McIntosh was an executive committee member and a managing director at Salomon Brothers, an investment banking firm, when he retired in 1995 after 35 years of service.
 He is Chairman of the Securities Investment Committee of the Board of Directors.
 Mr. McIntosh is a graduate of Xavier University, Ohio.